 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.

-Karen G. Hagemeier Jensen, Masters in Library Science from Clarion University, Bachelor of Arts in International Politics, with focus on Middle East Studies and History from The Pennsylvania State University.
+Karen G. Hagemeier Jensen, Masters in Oil & Gas Energy Law from Oklahoma University and Masters in Library Science from Clarion University, Bachelor of Arts in International Politics, with focus on Middle East Studies and History from The Pennsylvania State University.
 She has been Involved with this course since 2008.

 Yaw D. Yeboah, Professor and Head, John and Willie Leone Family Department of Energy and Mineral Engineering, College of Earth and Mineral Sciences, The Pennsylvania State University.

 EGEE 120 is a required course for the Bachelor of Arts in Energy Sustainability and Policy online degree program, geared towards students who are able to study only part time and at a distance.
 This General Education course will provide a multi-disciplinary approach to understanding how oil affects international relations and commerce.
 The relationships between oil technology, social and political institutions, and the unique cultures in oil-producing regions will be investigated.
 The course can be applied toward Penn State’s General Education Social and Behavioral Sciences (GS), and US Cultures (US) or International Cultures (IL) requirements.

 This website provides the primary instructional materials for the course.
 The Resources menu at left links to important supporting materials, while the Course Outline menu links to the course lessons.
 Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.